Jump start your career as a programmer with a software development apprenticeship at Mayden Academy.

-Applicants must be aged 18 or over, and cannot have a degree in a related field (eg Computer Science).
+Applicants must be aged 18 or over, a UK citizen, and cannot have a degree in a related field (eg Computer Science).

 Over the course of your apprenticeship you’ll work with Bath College to create a portfolio of work to submit to BCS for assessment.